VladimerKhasia/ai-assistant/README.md

 Try the app online: [AI Assistant PWA](https://assistant-tau-rouge.vercel.app/)

-Welcome to the **AI Assistant PWA**, a Progressive Web App (PWA) powered by the SmolLM2 model (`HuggingFaceTB/SmolLM2-1.7B-Instruct`).
-This app delivers a versatile, installable, and fully offline-capable AI assistant that users can customize with different roles and settings.
-Designed for seamless local installation on desktops, tablets, and smartphones, the AI Assistant PWA offers a modern, intuitive interface for interactive conversations and task assistance, all running directly in the browser.
+Welcome to the **AI Assistant PWA**, a Progressive Web App (PWA) powered by freely accessible ONNX text-to-text models of your choice (e.g., HuggingFaceTB/SmolLM2-1.7B-Instruct, onnx-community/Qwen2.5-Coder-1.5B-Instruct, etc.).
+This app provides a versatile, installable, and fully offline-capable AI assistant, customizable with various roles and settings.
+Designed for effortless local installation on desktops, tablets, and smartphones, the AI Assistant PWA features a modern, user-friendly interface for interactive conversations and task support, all seamlessly running within your browser.

 ## Features